grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     <img src="./images/Surface_Pro_12in/Pro12_Repair/media/image33.png" alt="A finger holding a black strip." />

 > [!IMPORTANT]
-> Do not pull on the Display FPC to disconnect the display.
+> Don't pull on the Display FPC to disconnect the display.

 13. **Remove the Display FPC from Motherboard** –This step is only required if you are not re-using the original Display FPC.
 To remove